 Others, who may already know the distinction between the two, might just think that because Hemp is non-psychoactive, that it is totally ok to grow a few plants for personal use, right?
 Unfortunately, that is not the case, and it is actually a little trickier than that.

-Anxious About UK CBD Law?
+If you wonder ‘is it legal to grow CBD plants in the UK?’
 Don’t Miss: UK CBD LAW – AN IN-DEPTH ANALYSIS

 Recently, many people have been questioning whether or not it is legal to grow their own hemp plants for CBD, which plants are legal to grow and whether or not you can make your own CBD at home.
 For that reason, we have compiled here a few of these questions, and hope to clear up any questions and doubts for you.

 - Is it Legal to Grow Cannabis and Hemp Plants?